Sunday, January 13, 2008

 The hat is my wedding hat, and it is for the joy and love that Robert Barr has brought into my life.

 The shells and rocks are from places I have lived, California, Minnesota, Montana, Hawaii, Guam, Florida . . .
-I moved every year as a kid, sometimes changed schools two or three times a year.
+I moved every year as a kid and sometimes changed schools two or three times a year.
 So I would pick up something small that I could keep from many of those places.

 I love this painting.
 I love the colors, the details, and the powerful meaning it has for me personally.